-Jurgen De Wispelaere is a Policy Fellow with the Institute for Policy Research at Bath University and a Political Economy Research Fellow with the Independent Social Research Foundation.
+Jurgen De Wispelaere is a Policy Fellow with the Institute for Policy Research at the University of Bath and a Political Economy Research Fellow with the Independent Social Research Foundation.

-Evelyn L Forget is Professor of Economics in the Rady Faculty of Health Sciences at the University of Manitoba, Canada.
+Evelyn L Forget is Professor of Economics in the Rady Faculty of Health Sciences at the University of Manitoba.

 Introduction: Basic Income on Trial?;